hiveot/hub/core/README.md

 Support for mqtt can be added through the NATS mqtt bridge.

 Additional support for plain http, redis streams, rabbitmq, and others are considered for the future.

+## Security

+All connections require TLS to ensure encrypted communication.

+IoT devices, Hub services and users use JWT tokens for authentication.
+The tokens are issued by the authn service.

+Web password based login is handled by via a REST service which uses the authn service to obtain a token.

+Once authenticated, users use the token to access 'groups' and receive information from Things that are in the groups they are a member of.
+All communication goes through the nats server.
+There is never a direct connection to an IoT device by a user.